Septic Tank Types

 Aerobic Treatment Unit (ATU)

-Some homes that may have poor soil drainage, small lot size, or environmental concerns, may use an alternative treatment system instead of a traditional septic tank and gravel trenched drainfield.
-Most alternative treatment systems consists of a multi compartmented tank called an Aerobic Treatment Unit called an ATU.
-Most ATU’s contain 3 compartments, a “trash” compartment, an aeration chamber, and a clarifying compartment.
+Homes with poor soil drainage, small lot size, or environmental concerns may use an alternative treatment system instead of a traditional septic tank and gravel trenched drainfield.
+Most alternative treatment systems consists of a multi-compartmented tank called an Aerobic Treatment Unit (ATU) consisting of three compartments: a “trash” compartment, an aeration chamber, and a clarifying compartment.

-The trash compartment holds the solids for pretreatment and liquification of waste, and retains non waste incidental products that get flushed down the toilet.
-The Aerobic Chamber treats the effluent by aerating the effluent in a tank with an air blower motor which also agitates the water so solids cannot settle, and the oxygenated effluent allow the digesting bacteria to thrive and significantly reduce the solids content.
+The trash compartment holds the solids for pretreatment and liquification of waste, and retains non-waste incidental products that get flushed down the toilet.
+The aerobic chamber treats the effluent by aerating the effluent with an air blower motor which also agitates the water so solids cannot settle, and the oxygenated effluent allows the digesting bacteria to thrive and significantly reduce the solids content.
 The clarifying chamber allows the remaining solids to settle, further clarifying the effluent.
-Some ATU’s will also do additional treatment with an ultraviolet light, or they may use chlorine tablets that are made specifically for your type of septic system, these components are designed to kill bacteria and pathogens before passing the effluent onto the drainfield.
-There are many different types of ATU’s; Nuwater, Fast, Whitewater, and Norweco are the most popular in Washington State and all have passed rigorous testing before being approved.
+Some ATUs do additional treatment with ultraviolet light, or use chlorine tablets made specifically for that type of septic system.
+These components are designed to kill bacteria and pathogens before passing the effluent on to the drainfield.
+There are many different types of ATUs: Nuwater, Fast, Whitewater, and Norweco are the most popular in Washington state and all have passed rigorous testing before being approved.

 Each ATU system may have a different type of drainfield which can vary from gravity, pressure distribution, Glendon mound, sand filter, or drip irrigation.
-Due to the complexity of the system, all ATU‘s with pumps and treatment devices, must have regular maintenance and inspections performed every 6 months to every year depending on what type of system that has been installed and depending on what County Health Department and each Manufacture require.
-All routine operation and maintenance inspection or service will need to be performed by a Health Department Certified Operation and Maintenance Specialist and some manufactures require you to be certified by their company to perform these services.
-The operating and maintenance costs are higher due to; the number of different working components, the ultraviolet light bulb will need to be replaced, (typically every 2-3 years), and if you have chlorine tablets they will need to be added every 6 months, (on average), the electrical demands of some of the components and the service contracts required to hire qualified service person.
+Due to the complexity of the system, all ATUs with pumps and treatment devices, must have regular maintenance and inspections performed every six months to a year depending on the type of system, county health department and manufacturer requirements.
+All routine operation and maintenance inspection or service must be performed by a Health Department Certified Operation and Maintenance Specialist, and some manufacturers require company certification as well.
+The operating and maintenance costs for ATUs are higher because of the number of different working components, periodic replacement of the ultraviolet light bulb (typically every two to three years), chlorine tablet addition every six months if required, the electrical demands of some of the components and the service contracts.

 Again, it is imperative to have these types of systems monitored frequently and repaired as needed to ensure proper operation and to keep your system trouble free.